NaturalCycles/js-lib/readme.md

 For Stylelint to be run, you need to manually install it in the target project:

 `yarn add -D stylelint stylelint-config-standard-scss`

+For Biome to run you need to install it like this:

+`yarn add -D @biomejs/biome`

+and add `biome.jsonc` config to the root.

 ##### ktlint